coder-Rishi05/pintrest-ui/README.md

-A very basic ui clone of pintrest with search filter functionality
+A very basic ui clone of pintrest with search filter functionality using html,css and js with good designs